Brooks Range, Self Guided Trophy Moose Hunts

 Note about Moose Hunting

 Our fly-out hunts are all self-guided.
 Moose are very large animals and hunters must be experienced and fully capable of hunting, quartering, packing and properly caring for their game (according to State of Alaska big game hunting regulations).
 Hunters should allow 10-14 hunting days or more for this hunt.
 We do not charge anything extra for longer hunts, and we recommend that you allow as much time as you can so that can enjoy your hunt and have the greatest opportunity to harvest your world class bull.

 *See combo hunt section for information and prices for the “Alaskan Grand Slam” which can be customized to include the harvest of multiple species.

 Arrival & Departure Information

 There are no stores for the purchase of food and supplies after you leave Fairbanks so please come prepared.
-Fuel, on the other hand, can be purchased at Yukon River Camp and Cold Foot which is a small community and truck stop at MP 175/Dalton Highway, it is also a great place to get an excellent hot meal.
+Fuel, on the other hand, can be purchased seasonally at Yukon River Camp and Cold Foot which is a small community and truck stop at MP 175/Dalton Highway, it is also a great place to get an excellent hot meal year round.

 We ask our hunters to be at our camp and ready to fly-out by 10:00 AM the day of their scheduled flight.
 Hunters must advise us if they will be arriving later.
 Many hunters allow extra time so that they arrive at our camp the night before their fly-out date.
 The day of your hunt, all hunters take part in a thirty minute orientation with us.
 During the orientation we check your license documentation, go over communications, transport of game meat, leave no trace camping, and other important information.
 Before you depart you must make sure that you have your gear including food, supplies, hunting equipment and camp equipment organized and packed according to Arrowhead Outfitters LLC’s size and weight limits.
 Each person’s items will be weighed to make sure they are in within their allowed (per person) weight limit of 70 lbs.